JoramKeijser/JoramKeijser.github.io/_posts/2022-01-28-manifolds.md

 <img src="/images/4moths.jpg" style="background:none; border:none; box-shadow:none;">
 <span class="caption"> Peppered moths can have a light or a dark (melanic) colour.
 Air pollution made trees darker, and therefore decreased the visibility of melanic moths.
 The pattern reversed when air pollution decreased. (a) from [Wikipedia](https://commons.wikimedia.org/wiki/File:Lichte_en_zwarte_versie_berkenspanner.jpg), (b) from [Hedrick, Annu.
 Rev. Ecol.
 Evol.
 Syst.
 2006](https://www.annualreviews.org/doi/abs/10.1146/annurev.ecolsys.37.091305.110132). </span>

+### Explanation 2: constraints
+But sometimes the brain cannot produce a certain pattern of neural activity, even when it would be best to do so.
+Similarly, a certain phenotype might fail to evolve, even when it would increase a species’ fitness or save it from extinction.
+In this case, the lack of variability must be due to the presence of constraints.
+For neural activity, such a constraint can be caused by neural connectivity.
+If, for example, two excitatory neurons are reciprocally connected, this might exclude activity patterns in which only one of them is active.
+Of course, synaptic plasticity could weaken their connectivity -- but this takes time.
+In the case of evolution, a constraint might be due to a single gene that affects multiple traits, such that changing one trait but not the other is genetically impossible.
+A similar constraint can also arise when two traits are coded for by different genes, but these genes are inherited together (for example because they’re located nearby in the genome).
+Over time, these constraints could be alleviated by mutations, but just like synaptic plasticity, this takes time.

+In sum, there are analogous reasons for the low-dimensional patterns in neural space and animal space.
+This points to fundamental similarities between their origins.
+Neural activity is shaped by learning, and animal forms are shaped by natural selection.
+Both learning and natural selection tend to increase some kind of performance or fitness measure.
+But neither does so from scratch, and this limits how much they can change, especially in the short run.